macd/rogues/README.md

 installed.
 Additionally, there are a few routines that deal with plotting, and these use matplotlib.
 While ipython is not strictly necessary, it is a very convenient environment for numpy / scipy / matplotlib.
-Finally, the unit tests utilize the nose package and the numpy wrappers around nose.
-To run the tests you must have nose installed.
-Then, in IPython for example, type
+Finally, the unit tests now utilize pytest, and that must be installed in your environment.
+Then just make certain you are in the rogues top level directory and run pytest, ie

-    In [1]: !nosetests rogues
+    cd rogues
+    pytest

 The included matrix generation functions are: